 Audit Fees.
-The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services rendered for the audit of the Company's annual financial statements for the fiscal years ended December 31, 2019 and 2018 and for the review of the financial statements included in the Quarterly Reports on Form 10-Q for those fiscal years was \$106,000 each year.
+The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services rendered for the audit of the Company's annual financial statements for the fiscal years ended December 31, 2020 and 2019 and for the review of the financial statements included in the Quarterly Reports on Form 10-Q for those fiscal years was \$83,500 and \$106,000, respectively.
+2019's fee also included the cost associated with the integrated audit of internal control over financial reporting.

 Audit Related Fees.
-The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and not reported under the heading "Audit Fees" above for the fiscal years ended December 31, 2019 and 2018 were \$8,450 and \$8,200, respectively.
+The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and not reported under the heading "Audit Fees" above for the fiscal years ended December 31, 2020 and 2019 were \$8,700 and \$8,450, respectively.
 Audit related fees included consultation concerning financial accounting and reporting standards and employee benefit plan audits.

 Tax Fees.
-The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services related to taxes during the fiscal years ended December 31, 2019 and 2018 was \$8,700 each year.
+The aggregate fees billed by Yount, Hyde & Barbour, P.C. for professional services related to taxes during the fiscal years ended December 31, 2020 and 2019 was \$8,900 and \$8,700, respectively.

 All Other Fees.
-The aggregate other fees billed by Yount, Hyde & Barbour, P.C. during the fiscal years ended December 31, 2019 and 2018 were zero.
+The aggregate other fees billed by Yount, Hyde & Barbour, P.C. during the fiscal years ended December 31, 2020 and 2019 were zero.